Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Methods

 \subsubsection{Station selection}

 The Norwegian climate and storm surge conditions are affected by the country's geography.
 A long, intricate coast line, deep and narrow fjords, high mountains, and steep valleys are important factors to consider in prediction systems.
 Therefore, it is natural to use predictors from different stations depending on where we want to predict the residuals.
 However, the choice of stations is not trivial.
 In theory, for each of the 22 stations where we want to improve the forecasts, we could test the performance of the \acrshort{ml} models using all possible combinations of predictor variables and stations, but the number of possible combinations means that a direct testing approach would require enormous efforts and computational resources.
 A more practical solution involves grouping the 22 stations and selecting a set of predictor stations for each group.
 The groups have been determined by performing the $k$-means algorithm for $k=3$ on the storm surge data, and coincide with the physical-based groups shown in Fig. \ref{fig:station_location}.
+The $k$-means method has been tested for different numbers of $k$.
+For a partition based on $k=4$, the West Coast is divided into two groups of stations, north and south of Bergen, leaving a too small number of stations in one of the groups.
+In addition, for $k=5$, Northern Norway is divided into two groups.
+On the contrary, when running the algorithm for $k=2$, the stations are grouped according to their latitude, meaning that most of the stations on the West Coast are grouped with the stations in Skagerrak, which does not agree with the geography and the physics of the basins.
+In summary, the lowest number of clusters coherent with the geography and the physics is $k=3$, and a higher number of clusters could be considered if we had more in situ observations.